 If $\epsilon$ approaches zero as a constant multiple of $T^{-1/3}$ or slower, and $u$ is a $C^1$ function, \cref{thm:lb} does not recover the leading order term of the regret.
 In this regime, the leading order behavior of $u$ is still $1/\epsilon $, but it no longer dominates the $O(\epsilon^2 T) $ error.
-However, as shown in \cref{app:lb2} by selecting the suitable constant $b$ and making $\varphi'$ discontinuous at $\xi^r=0$, we can offset the $O(\epsilon^2)$ error attributable to the discontinuity of $\varphi''$ at $\xi^r=0$, and obtain the improved error term $E_0(-T)$.
+However, as shown in \cref{app:lb2} by selecting the suitable constant $b$ and making $\varphi'$ discontinuous at $\xi^r+\eps t=0$, we can offset the $O(\epsilon^2)$ error attributable to the discontinuity of $\varphi''$ at $\xi^r+\eps t=0$, and obtain the improved error term $E_0(-T)$.
 We will also set the prefactor $\sigma$ of the second order term in \eqref{eq:ode} to be different from the diffusion constant $\kappa$, which will reduce the error at $\xi^r+\eps t> 0$.